pyenv/pyenv/plugins/python-build/README.md

 Python versions will be installed into a directory of the same name under `~/.pyenv/versions`.

+To install a version under a different name -- for instance, to keep several builds of the same version side by side -- append `:<alias>` to the version:

+    pyenv install 3.12.0:3.12-custom

+This installs into `~/.pyenv/versions/3.12-custom`.

 To see a list of all available Python versions, run `pyenv install --list`.
 You may also tab-complete available Python versions if your pyenv installation is properly configured.